History of slavery in Utah

 Slavery as it occurred in the borders of what is now the state of Utah has a complicated history.
 Under Spanish and Mexican rule, Utah was a major source of illegal slave raids by Mexican, Ute and Navajo slave traders, particularly on Paiute tribes.
 When Mormon pioneers entered Utah, they introduced African slavery and provided a local market for Indian slavery.
 After the Mexican–American War, Utah became part of the United States and slavery was officially legalized in Utah Territory on February 4, 1852, with the passing of the Act in Relation to Service.
-It was repealed on June 19, 1862 when Congress prohibited slavery in all US territories.
+It was repealed on June 19, 1862, when Congress prohibited slavery in all US territories.

-Indian slavery
+Native American slavery

 From 1824 to 1848, Utah was part of the Mexican province of Alta California (Upper California).
 Mexican trading parties would often travel the Old Spanish Trail, which went through modern day Utah, and buy Indian slaves to sell in the neighboring territory of Santa Fe de Nuevo Mexico or other places in Alta California.
 Mexicans, Utes, and Navajos would raid Paiute and sometimes Ute villages for slaves.
 Slavery had been made illegal in Santa Fe de Nuevo México in 1812 and in Alta California Territory in 1824, but lax enforcement and high profits kept it going.
 Boys would sell for $100 and girls between $150 and $200.
 Indigenous girls could demand a higher price because they had a reputation for making the best house servants.
 In addition, Mexican laws allowed for an aggressive debt bondage in the form of the peonage system.